Choose a region:

 General notes

-With a population of approximately 19 million people, Romania is the seventh most populous country in the European Union.
-The majority of the population is ethnically Romanian, with Hungarian, Roma, and German minorities.
-The country has a relatively low population density, with most of the population concentrated in urban areas such as Bucharest, Cluj-Napoca, and Timisoara.
+Romania is the seventh most populous country in the European Union, home to about 19 million people, having a great Romania health profile.
+The bulk of the population is ethnically Romanian, with Hungarian, Roma, and German minorities.
+The majority of the population is concentrated in urban areas like Timișoara, Cluj-Napoca, and Bucharest, giving the country a comparatively low population density.
 Romania has a relatively high level of emigration, with many Romanians moving abroad in search of better economic opportunities.

 Land of Romania